 We had stopped in Whitehorse and decided to grab a bite to eat.
 We rode hard that day and in the rain for most of it.
 We stopped at a place called the “Miners Daughter” and were debating on finding a campsite later that night or finding a hotel room in town.
 The hotel room saved the day and we parked our bikes for the night.
 The “Miners Daughter” didn’t feel like a place you would find in Whitehorse.
 I guess I was thinking the pubs in town would have more of a Klondike/Yukon feel.
 It was kind of modern industrial feeling but was comfortable and the food smelled good.
 We ordered a double order of wings and a pitcher of beer.

 We started talking to a couple of locals and found out that they were into motorcycling as well.
 They seemed to get a kick out of the fact we were riding all the way to Alaska and back.
 They were also very forthcoming with places we should ride while we were in their neck of the woods.
 They recommended the road between Skagway and Whitehorse as a beautiful ride and a great road.
-They talked about the curvy road, beautiful scenery and the fact the road was relatively new so you could have a little fun while riding.
+They talked about the curvy road, beautiful scenery and the fact the road was relatively new so you could have a little fun twisting the throttle.

 We were on our way north to Dawson City riding the Klondike Highway at that point but discussed maybe trying to fit it in on the way back to the US.
 Well, we ended up deciding that we should make it happen.
 It was the right decision.